Object-Relational Mapping (ORM) with SignalDB

 })

-that add new instance methods to the classes.
+})In the example above, we create three classes Post, Comment, and User that add new instance methods to the classes.
 These methods resolve relationships between items in different collections.
 With this functionality, you can move complex queries to the item classes and run them in a more declarative way in your application code.

 TypeScript Support